SHoogland/shoogland-com/docs/2024/07-02-timmerdorp-ticket-shop.md

 The new webshop, powered by [parse server](https://parseplatform.org/).
 Hosted on sashido.
 With the help of Stan van Baarsen, I build a completely new shop from scratch, no plugin or ticket service costs, just all we needed from a webshop catered to our needs.

 Problems:
-- some email issues (mailgun powered unhealthy IP adress)
+- some email issues (mailgun powered unhealthy IP address)

 ## 2022
 Again hosted on sashido.
 Some small improvements and a flawless sale, we started selling tickets at 10:00 and were sold out at around 17:00.